 m.
 Dorothy COOPER (1905-)

-He is listed with the family in the 1911 census, but there is no further record in either of his Parent's obituaries.
+He is enumerated with the family in the 1911 and 1921 census, but there is no further record in either of his Parent's obituaries.
+In 1921, he was employed as a bank clerk.

 2. St. Clair Peers